ahernandez6/Nematostella_acclimation/02-DMR_ANNOTATION/README.md

 * [bsseq](https://www.bioconductor.org/packages/release/bioc/html/bsseq.html)

 #### annotation_extraction.py
-* Script to characterize gene body DMRs
+* Custom script to characterize gene body DMRs
 * Counts the number of DMRs located within genes, exons, and introns
 * Produces a csv file with gene annotation information for DMRs on gene bodies

 #### transposon_extraction.py
-* Script to characterize transposable element DMRs
+* Custom script to characterize transposable element DMRs
 * Counts the number of DMRs located in transposable elements
 * Produces a csv file with transposable element annotation information for DMRs